-You can run quotations on our life insurance channel to work out which policy suits you best in terms of the mix of price and cover.
+With MoneySuperMarket you can get a quote on life insurance to work out which policy suits you best in terms of the mix of price and cover.

 Critical illness cover

 If you add critical illness cover to your life insurance policy, this means you’ll get a pay-out if you’re diagnosed with a serious illness.
-This can include cancer, strokes, heart attacks, or becoming incapacitated after an accident – how comprehensive your cover will be depends on the policy.
+This can include cancer, strokes, heart attacks, or becoming incapacitated after an accident.

-Whole-of-life cover pays out when you die, whenever that may be – there is no fixed term.
+Whole-of-life cover pays out when you die, whenever that may be as there is no fixed term.

-For this reason, it is used for investment and estate planning purposes rather than to provide funds to clear debts and meet your dependants’ immediate and ongoing living expenses if you die unexpectedly.
+For this reason, it is used for investment and estate planning purposes rather than to provide funds to clear debts and help your dependants’ living expenses if you die unexpectedly.

 Writing your policy in trust

-When you take out term insurance, you should be given the option to have the policy ‘written in trust’.
-When you run a quote on our life insurance channel, you’ll see which companies provide this option.
+When you take out term insurance, you may be given the option to have the policy ‘written in trust’.

 Putting your policy in trust makes sense because it means any pay-out will not be included within your estate.
 The effect is to remove it from the probate process so it can be paid to your beneficiaries much more quickly.